riteshideas/Profile-Picture-Creator/README.md

 4. Then if you are in the "Part1" Folder then run the `main.py` file
 5. Otherwise if you are in the "Part2" folder run the `frontend.py` file

-## Installing the required packages
-Please type this in your terminal so you have the required packages

-`pip install opencv-python`

-`pip install numpy`

 ## Results